 - Make reposition and transform nodes if they are enabled.

 - Delete nodes.

-If you want to reposition or transform, create or delete nodes that are returned by your physics callback, the workflow is as follows: store them in the array and then perform all necessary operations in the update().
+If you want to reposition or transform, create or delete nodes that are returned by your physics callback, the workflow is the same: store them in the array and then perform all necessary operations in update().

 The render() function of the world script is an additional function used to correct behavior after the state of the node has been updated (for example, skinned animation has been played in the current frame or particle system has spawn its particles).